byronrthomas/acc-garda/README.md

 ### Local Tests

 Running `npm run test` by default runs the [Dockerized Node](https://era.zksync.io/docs/tools/testing/era-test-node.html) provided by the [@matterlabs/hardhat-zksync-node](https://era.zksync.io/docs/tools/hardhat/hardhat-zksync-node.html) tool.

+### Linting using solhint

+We went with the recommended rules for solhint, but disabled the following rules:

+- gas-custom-error: Although replacing require statements with a message for revert statements with a custom error is best practice, it does make programmatically interacting with contracts awkward because ethers.js for example, doesn't give you the error data back in a consumable format.
+This makes checking error cases in tests especially difficult, which could lead to false positives.
+To avoid this, we disable the rule and just use require statements
+- no-global-import: Although we understand why this is a recommendation, we feel it is a question of style, so we allow global imports

 ## License